valient-newman/ZeosLib/README.md

 I have no sponsors

-Prepared by Valient Newman <valient.newman@proton.me>
+Prepared by Valient Newman

 My Github Repository <https://github.com/valient-newman>

 This addition gives the support for Embarcadero Delphi 11 to ZeosLib, changed the LibSuffix from 270 to 280 for Delphi 11.
 Why I put this stuff to github but not to sourceforge.net?
  I currently have difficulty while registering to sourceforge.net.

 ## What is to be done?